 - Why is this important?

-These programs exist to help fund ecosystem-level management to support and enhance each participating installation’s training and testing lands as deployment and readiness platforms.
+These programs exist to help support and enhance each participating installation’s training and testing lands as deployment and readiness platforms.
 Qualified natural resource management activities are reimbursable from CRFCP revenues generated at participating installations.
 This increases available natural resource funding.

 The following legal statutes and policy guidance govern the operation of the Army Conservation Reimbursable and Fee Collection Programs.
 These statutes and guidance establish the legal authority to operate the programs, direct their operation, and guide the natural resource management of military installations.